Analyzing Global Urban Development

 Global Urban Development is breaking down the barriers between these three different networks.
 Starting with prominent urban policy professionals, we have built a truly Global Urban Development network, uniting all three of the world's major urban policy constituencies.
 Global Urban Development's Board of Directors and Advisory Board cover an extremely wide range and diversity of people from all walks of life all over the world, and this coverage will become even more comprehensive and diverse as Global Urban Development expands its activities across the globe.

 This committee oversees the editorial production of Global Urban Development Magazine, published on our website.
-The committee also works with the Global City Indicators Facility (GCIF) sponsored by the University of Toronto and the World Bank.
-In addition, the committee is working with United Nations-Habitat on the World Urban Campaign.
+The committee also works with the Global Cities Institute and Global City Indicators Facility (GCIF) sponsored by the University of Toronto and the World Bank and lead by GUD Board member and committee Co-Chair Patricia McCarney.
+In addition, the committee is working with United Nations-Habitat to support the World Urban Campaign.

-This committee’s main work is participating in a major research project on The Economics of Sustainable Urban Development (also known as the Stern Cities Program), in which GUD is working as a Global Partner with the London School of Economics, the OECD, the World Bank, the C40, University College London, the Global City Indicators Facility, and the Greater London Authority.
+The committee is participating in the LSE Economics of Green Cities Program, in which GUD is working as a Global Partner with the London School of Economics, the OECD, the World Bank, the C40, University College London, the Global City Indicators Facility, and the Greater London Authority.
 Lord Nicholas Stern, an LSE Professor, is serving as the Chairman of the Advisory Committee.
-GUD Vice Chair Nicky Gavron is serving as the Chief Project Advisor, GUD Advisory Board member Dimitri Zenghelis, who teaches at LSE, is serving as the research project’s Economics Director, and GUD Chairman Marc Weiss has been advising this effort for the past three years.
+GUD Vice Chair and committee Co-Chair Nicky Gavron is serving as the Chief Project Advisor, GUD Advisory Board member Dimitri Zenghelis, who teaches at LSE, is serving as the research project’s Economics Director, and GUD Chairman Marc Weiss has been advising this effort.
+See the first two publications, Stockholm Green Economy Leader Report, and Going Green: How Cities are Leading the Next Economy.

 Analyzing Global Urban Development Committee

-Co-Chairs: Nicky Gavron, Peter Hall, and Patricia McCarney
+Co-Chairs: Nicky Gavron, Patricia McCarney, and Neal Peirce

 Arthur Alderson